Winners and losers in Amazon’s $13.7B purchase of Whole Foods

 The intersection between the food and tech industries has been playing out for years now, sprouting dozens of food startups; efforts from large tech companies to move into food; and strategies from large food players tapping tech to make sure they don’t miss out on the next wave of consumers and how they are choosing to shop.
 Here’s a look at how some of the biggest and most prominent of these, plus a few others, might be impacted by today’s news:

-Instacart: This startup, founded at Y-Combinator in 2012, blazed a trail in the US at a time when very few grocery stories offered delivery, by providing a way to shop through an app and get everything brought to your door.
+This startup, founded at Y Combinator in 2012, blazed a trail in the US at a time when very few grocery stories offered delivery, by providing a way to shop through an app and get everything brought to your door.
 It’s positioned itself as an Amazon competitor, the business is making good returns in its biggest markets, and investors believe in Instacart: the startup has raised nearly $675 million and is now valued at $3.4 billion.

 Now here is the key: one of its investors and grocery store partners is none other than Whole Foods.